Where’s the Temple?

 If you consider the Temple as a psychic rather than physical structure, it’s easy to see that the Temple in America has been destroyed, in the sense of a disconnect from the Sacred as it lives in and around us.
 American consciousness has for a long time been more conceptual than anything else.
 Even if one reads that their body is a temple and likes that idea, it is tragically too often a mental concept than an embodied experience.
 Perhaps this is the karma of white people who made war of the sacred ways of other cultures.

 If you take the term temple in the sense of an embodied human being as a temple of the Divine Mystery, then it’s not hard to see that temple destroyed all around us, with each of us given the task to re-create the Temple.
 At the end of Revelation, Jerusalem is portrayed as the Bride.
-One can consider oneself as potentially an individual Temple in the Great Holy City that is the Bride.
-This is not dissimilar from some interpretations of the Second Coming of Christ as a state of consciousness in which every individual is a cell in the Christ Body.
+One can consider oneself as potentially an individual Temple in the Great Holy City that is the Bride, and is the Earth.
+This is not dissimilar from some interpretations of the Second Coming of Christ as a state of consciousness in which every one and every thing is a cell in the Christ Body.

 Each individual temple is a part of the great Temple; each cell has its own place of belonging , its own style of being, its own part of the greater architecture.